Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-In the inference (the main paper Fig.~2c), for loss function and discrete architecture parameters, we use output probabilities (\textit{e.g.}, $\mathbf{p}^{l}$ and $\mathbf{p}^{d}$) of discrete value graph nodes, for the binary ``used v.s. not" classification.
-For the continuous architecture parameters, we first concatenate learned features of corresponding graph nodes.
-We utilize such a concatenated feature with pre-trained fully-connected layers to estimate the continuous hyperparameter value.
+In the inference (the main paper Fig.~\ref{fig:hierarchy_pseudo}b), for loss function and discrete architecture hyperparameters, we use output probabilities (\textit{e.g.}, $\mathbf{p}^{l}$ and $\mathbf{p}^{d}$) of discrete value graph nodes, for the binary ``used v.s. not" classification.
+For the continuous architecture hyperparameters, we first concatenate learned features of corresponding graph nodes.
+We utilize such a concatenated feature with pre-trained, fully connected layers to estimate the continuous hyperparameter value.